 While Niger is the largest country in West Africa, most of its territory is covered by the Sahara Desert, limiting the economic activities which the country's populace can engage in.
 Moreover, the country is completely landlocked, and very resource poor.
 Even the 20% of the country not covered by the desert experiences periodic draughts, climate change is amplifying the effects of the combined threats of desertification of arable land and salinization of drinking water.

-There is perhaps no other country which represents an economic system that is seriously dysfunctional than the Democratic Republic of the Congo (DRC).
-Though the DRC sits on some of the most extensive natural resources including diamonds and other precious stones in the world, decades of ethnic strife and runaway militias have depleted these resources and limited access to them among the ‘everyman’ there.
+There is perhaps no other country with an economic system more dysfunctional than that of the Democratic Republic of the Congo (DRC).
+Though the DRC sits on some of the most extensive natural resources in the world - including diamonds and other precious stones - decades of strife and runaway militias have depleted these resources and limited the ability of the public to profit off them.
 Some semblance of proper governance in recent years has increased export revenues but, as the extensive country has a very rudimentary infrastructure system, there is a lot remaining to be done before the economy can make a serious name for the nation on the global market.

 Looking Towards a Better Future